BrianLalli/Fantasy-Football-Start-Em-Sit-Em/README.md

 # Fantasy-Football-Start-Em-Sit-Em

 ## Project Description
 As a fantasy football player, I tend to overthink lineup decisions.
-This simple app can save me time and headaches by randomly choosing a player for me to start each week.
+This simple app can save me time and headaches by using a proprietary algorithm to dedice which players to start each week.
 <br>

 ## Demo